ItsSeaJay/musketeer/README.md

-# foxglove-mythril
+# Musketeer
-Magic Installer for CodeIgniter
+An All-in-One Installer for CodeIgniter 3